Features / One Question Interviews

 SPB: What was your favorite band in high school and how do they influence your songwriting/playing style today?

 Declan: I'm not sure I could pick one band, but for me that era was bookended by Against Me! is Reinventing Axl Rose and Oh!
 Calcutta! by The Lawrence Arms.
-I don't think Snakeland sounds much like either …
+I don't think Snakeland sounds much …

 Read more